Motor racing-Verstappen triggers Dutch party with dominant home win | Sports-Games

 Motor racing-Verstappen triggers Dutch party with dominant home win

-Max Verstappen won his home Dutch Grand Prix for Red Bull on Sunday and took the Formula One championship lead in front of a roaring, dancing army of fans hailing their hero with orange flags and flares.
+Max Verstappen won his home Dutch Grand Prix for Red Bull on Sunday and took the Formula One championship lead in front of a roaring, dancing army of fans hailing their hero with orange flares and flags.

 The 23-year-old dominated from pole position to take the chequered flag, in the first Dutch Grand Prix for 36 years, 20.932 seconds ahead of Mercedes' seven-times world champion Lewis Hamilton.
 Hamilton's Finnish team mate Valtteri Bottas completed the podium, moving up to third in the championship, with the rest of the field all lapped by Verstappen.

-Hamilton took a bonus point for the fastest lap but Verstappen overturned a three-point deficit to go three points clear of Hamilton, with 224.5 to the Briton's 221.5.
+Hamilton took a bonus point for the fastest lap, after a late pitstop for fresh tyres, but Verstappen overturned a three-point deficit to go three points clear of Hamilton, with 224.5 to the Briton's 221.5.
 The victory was Verstappen's seventh in 13 races, with nine rounds remaining, and set off a gigantic beachside party.

 "As you can hear, it's incredible," said the winner over the roar of the crowd.
 "Obviously, the expectations were very high going into the weekend and it's never easy to fulfil that, but I'm of course so happy to win here, to take the lead as well in the championship as well.

 "It's just an amazing day.
 Just the whole crowd, It's incredible."
-Hamilton also hailed the 70,000-strong crowd for its passion and enthusiasm.
+Hamilton questioned his team's two-stop strategy but recognised Verstappen was just too far down the road and out of reach.
+He hailed the 70,000-strong crowd for its passion and enthusiasm.

+Red Bull responded immediately by bringing in Verstappen on the following lap and changing his car's tyres nearly a second faster than Mercedes had with Hamilton.
+Bottas stayed out with clear instructions to hold up Verstappen but the Red Bull driver wasted no time in going back in front on the pit straight, with the grandstands erupting with cheers.

+Bottas made his own late pitstop but was then told, too late, by Mercedes to abort his attempt for fastest lap and Hamilton had to reclaim it right at the end.
+French driver Pierre Gasly was fourth for AlphaTauri with Ferrari's Charles Leclerc fifth and Fernando Alonso sixth for Renault-owned Alpine.

 Ferrari's Carlos Sainz was seventh with Red Bull's Mexican Sergio Perez Driver of the Day after racing back to eighth from a pitlane start.
-Esteban Ocon took two points for Alpine with McLaren's Lando Norris completing the top 10.
+Esteban Ocon, who had complained at one point that a plastic bag had become caught in his front left brake, took two points for Alpine with McLaren's Lando Norris completing the top 10.

+Norris and Perez had an entertaining scrap, with the cars colliding as the Mexican forced his way past.
+"Every overtake was very much on the limit," said Perez.
+"I just gave it my all."

 Mercedes continued to lead the constructors' championship with 344.5 points to Red Bull's 332.5.
-AlphaTauri's Japanese rookie Yuki Tsunoda and Haas's Nikita Mazepin were the only retirements.
+AlphaTauri's Japanese rookie Yuki Tsunoda and Haas's Nikita Mazepin were the only retirements on a sunny afternoon that came as a marked contrast to the previous weekend's rain-hit Belgian Grand Prix.

+Fears of traffic gridlock proved unfounded all weekend as local organisers won plaudits for a race that saw most of the crowd arrive by train or bicycle.
+Coronavirus restrictions limited attendance to two thirds of capacity, after the race was cancelled in May last year due to the pandemic.

 The Italian Grand Prix at Monza follows next weekend.
 (Writing by Alan Baldwin in London, Editing by David Goodman and Ed Osmond)